Informatievlaanderen/VSDS-LDESServer4J/docs/_ingest/http.md

 ## Member Conformity

-Every member should conform to certain conditions, depending on the eventstream on which they are ingested.
+Every member should conform to certain conditions, depending on the event stream on which they are ingested.

 ### Named Graphs